sunpy/sunpy.org/project/roles.rst

 -  Working with the CI maintainer to maintain the CI on release branches.
 -  Following, maintaining, and improving the `release checklist <https://github.com/sunpy/sunpy/wiki/Home%3A-Release-Checklist>`__ for each release.
 -  Notifying the Communications Lead of new releases.
--  Maintaing the automated release pipeline.
+-  Maintaining the automated release pipeline.
 -  Maintaining the conda-forge packages for core and affiliated packages.

 **Estimated Commitment Level**: 3-5 hours/week.
 The main component of this role is monitoring PRs which get milestoned to be backported to release branches and ensuring the backports happen correctly, and releasing bug fix versions.